xczhou-astro/xczhou-astro.github.io/_pages/cv.md

 Conventionally, we utilize template fitting to estimate the redshifts.
 This approach finds the redshifts by minimizing the \\(\chi^2\\) between the photometric measurements and values derived from templates.
 The completeness of templates deeply affects the accuracy of estimated redshifts from this approach, since some galaxies probably cannot be represented by any template in the template list.

 Another method arises since the proposation of machine learning (ML).
-A relation between photometric measurements and redshifts can be empirically derived using a substantial amount of data, and can be used for estimating photo-\\(z\\) for other data.
+A relation between photometric measurements and redshifts can be empirically derived using a substantial amount of data, and can be used for estimating photo-\\(z\\)s for other data.
+Currently, deep learning algorithm are widely employed in this field, since its flexibility and capability compared to other machine learning algorithms.
+And most importantly, deep learning can process other types of data except for photometric measurements, including galaxy images, thanks to the development and evolution of convolutional neural networks (CNN).

 # Foreground Removal for CO Line Intensity Mapping